onc-healthit/lantern-back-end/README.md

 ### Grafana

-Grafana creates many of the visualizations used by Lantern through querying the PostgreSQL database.
+Grafana can be used to visualize the time-series netstats data collected by Lantern

 To start Grafana, run the following: